It’s been 21 years . 21 years today…

 I miss you so much right here where I belong.

-I miss the loss of the life I would be having if you were here.
+I miss the loss of the life I would have if you were here.

 I miss those times you would point to that lovely blue and white house where you promised to build one for me in the future.
 Now that I think of it, this house you promised will come forth in eternal life, when we meet again.